Koushikdp/New-Terraform-codes/May-24scripts/README.md

 Terraform fmt -> used to automatically format your Terraform configuration files.

 Terraform apply main.tfplan -> used to apply the changes defined in your Terraform configuration and create or modify the resources accordingly

+**Creating a variable file for the above and accessing in main file**

+image.png

+main.tf

+terraform {

+required_providers {

+azurerm = {

+source  = "hashicorp/azurerm"

+version = "3.50.0"

+}

+}

+}

+provider "azurerm" {

+features {}

+client_id       = ""

+tenant_id       = ""

+subscription_id = ""

+client_secret   = ""

+}

+resource "azurerm_resource_group" "myrg" {

+  name     = var.RgName

+  location = var.RGlocation

+}

+**Variable.tf**

+variable "RgName" {

+type        = string

+description = "name of the resource "

+default = "koushik-Rg"

+}

+variable "RGlocation" {

+type        = string

+description = "name of the resource "

+default= "eastus"

+}

+Now we can follow the same process of creating infra.
+Terraform will check the resources in main.tf  check for the variable files in that folder once found the variables file it will combine variables value to resources file.